Jeff Moss (hacker): Later career

 The GCSC is composed of 24 prominent independent Commissioners representing a wide range of geographic regions as well as government, industry, technical and civil society stakeholders with legitimacy to speak on different aspects of cyberspace.
-The Commission's stated aim is to develop proposals for norms and policies to enhance international security and stability and guide responsible state and non-state behavior in cyberspace.
+The commission's stated aim is to develop proposals for norms and policies to enhance international security and stability and guide responsible state and non-state behavior in cyberspace.

 In 2017, Jeff spearheaded the creation of the DEF CON Voting Machine Village.
 Debuting at DEF CON 25, the Voting Machine Village allowed hackers to test the security of electronic voting machines, including several models still in active use in the US.
 The machines were all compromised over the course of the conference by DEF CON attendees, some within hours of the village's opening.
 The resulting media coverage of the vulnerability of all tested machines sparked a national conversation and inspired legislation in Virginia.

 In September 2017, the Voting Machine Village produced "DEF CON 25 Voting Machine Hacking Village: Report on Cyber Vulnerabilities in US Election Equipment, Databases and Infrastructure" summarizing its findings.
 The findings were publicly released at an event sponsored by the Atlantic Council and the paper went on to win an O'Reilly Defender Research Award.

 In March 2018, the DEF CON Voting Machine Hacking Village was awarded a Cybersecurity Excellence Award.
 The award cites both the spurring of a national dialog around securing the US election system and the release of the nation's first cybersecurity election plan.

 In December 2021, Moss was appointed as one of twenty-three members of a newly formed US DHS CISA cybersecurity advisory council.
 Other notable members include Alex Stamos, Steve Adler, Bobby Chesney, Thomas Fanning, Vijaya Gadde, Patrick Gallagher, and Alicia Tate-Nadeau.

+In 2024, Moss co-founded with Jake Braun an organization dedicated to improving cybersecurity of critical U.S. infrastructure like water supplies called DEF CON Franklin.